 - 5.1 BHA reserves the right to make management transfers or decisions in exceptional circumstances which do not follow the general rules of allocation.
 Such instances could include but are not limited to: - Succession, where a person is entitled to a succession of tenancy but wishes to move from their current property.
-We will consider their request and may identify an alternative property for them - Serious antisocial behaviour, harassment or domestic abuse, we may prioritise any priority pass in terms of date - Sensitive Lets, where there has been issues within the area such as serious antisocial behaviour OR there are vulnerable people living in the immediate vicinity of an available property we may consider a sensitive let. - When there is a serious medical need
+We will consider their request and may identify an alternative property for them. - Sensitive Lets, where there have been issues within the area such as serious antisocial behaviour OR there are vulnerable people living in the immediate vicinity of an available property we may consider a sensitive let. - When there is a serious medical need.